alyssamichelle/progress/The Future of JS 2018.md

 ![https://insights.stackoverflow.com/survey/2017](http://cl.nicoll.co/oDbh/Screen%20Shot%202017-12-08%20at%2013.14.38.png)

 > "Node.js and AngularJS continue to be the most commonly used technologies in this category."

-Looking at this survey, you'd think Angular
+Looking at stackoverflow's 2017 survey would also make you think AngularJS is still crushing react.

 However, if you checkout the survey results from "The state of JS in 2017", you'll see a different story.

 ## The State of JS in 2017 Survey Results